5mehulhelp5/OrderReturn/README.md

 - URGENT TODO:
   - Update interfaces and repositories to add timestamps and soft-delete functionalities to all models
   - Update CLI commands for testing timestamps and soft deletes
+  - Add isDeleted function to entity models
+  - getById by default will not show soft-deleted data